What is Software Development Life Cycle (SDLC)?

 Once the risk analysis is done, coding and testing are done.

 Customer evaluates the developed system and plans for the next iteration.

 - Risk Analysis is done extensively using the prototype models.

 - Any enhancement or change in the functionality can be done in the next iteration.

 - The spiral model is best suited for large projects only.

-- Cost can be high as it might take large no of iterations which can lead to high time to reach the final product.
+- The cost can be high as it might take a large number of iterations which can lead to high time to reach the final product.